Albuca Spiralis: A Twisty Frizzle Sizzle

 Sometimes described as grasslike, the leaves are narrow and long, although they appear deceptively short due to their spiraled tips.
 They’re thick despite their narrow width, allowing the plant to store water in them.
 This is essential, as this plant’s natural environment is feast or famine when it comes to water availability.

 Since it typically only receives water in the winter months, the plant has adapted to an entirely different schedule than most of us are familiar with.
 It does most of its growing when the weather is cool and its soil is moist.
-At the end of its growth spurt, it sends up long stalks upon which interesting flowers form.
+At the end of its growth spurt in late winter, it sends up long stalks upon which interesting flowers form.
 Each spike can have ten to twenty flowers on it.

 The flowers are slightly aromatic, and produce an interesting scent you don’t expect to find outside of a bakery.
 It’s almost butter-like, but at the same time it has a hint of vanilla to it and a clean, crisp aroma.
 Alas, they’re not edible (and in fact are poisonous if consumed, or at least will give you a bellyache), so they definitely don’t taste like they smell.